akto-api-security/30-API-security-tests/README.md

 https://user-images.githubusercontent.com/91306853/219386085-820ef832-3679-4d2c-9a7f-6af499923d21.mov

-## Test 4 : Broken user authentication by removing auth token
+## Test 4 : Swagger file detection - Security misconfiguration

 Step 1: Click on run and select swagger file detection test Step 2: Go to testing and wait for a minute for test results